The Age of Onset of Menopause

 Menstrual Cycle Length Between Ages 20 and 35

-• Women with menstrual cycles shorter than 26 days between ages 20 and 35 reached menopause 1.4 years earlier on average than those with a "normal" 28-day cycle.
+• Women with cycles shorter than 26 days between ages 20 and 35 reached menopause 1.4 years earlier on average than those with a "normal" 28-day cycle.

 Maternal Age of Menopause